grafana/k6/release notes/upcoming.md

 ### Options: DNS override (#494)
-Overriding DNS resoution of hostnames can come in handy when testing a system that is run in multiple environments (dev, staging, prod etc.) with different IP addresses but responds to the same `Host` header.
+Overriding DNS resolution of hostnames can come in handy when testing a system that is run in multiple environments (dev, staging, prod etc.) with different IP addresses but responds to the same `Host` header.

 ```js
 import http from "k6/http";